-A. A player is considered to have possession of a ball when that player has sole and complete control of it.
-This includes when a player is the only player in contact with the ball during a kick.

-i.
-Swatting a ball out of an opponent's hands or out of the air is not considered possession.

-a.
-Swatting a ball that is on the ground is considered possession.

-B. Players may only possess, touch, kick, throw, or otherwise use one ball associated with their position at any given time.

-i.
-A beater may temporarily possess two bludgers if they are in the process of catching a live bludger propelled by an opponent.

-a.
-In this scenario, the beater must drop one of the two bludgers immediately to avoid penalty.

-C. Players may not use a ball associated with their position to mimic the actions of a ball of a different position.

-D. Players may not use a ball of their position to intentionally interact with the snitch runner.
+- A. A player is considered to have possession of a ball when that player has sole and complete control of it.
+This includes when a player is the only player in contact with the ball during a kick. - i.
+Swatting a ball out of an opponent's hands or out of the air is not considered possession. - a.
+Swatting a ball that is on the ground is considered possession. - B. Players may only possess, touch, kick, throw, or otherwise use one ball associated with their position at any given time. - i.
+A beater may temporarily possess two bludgers if they are in the process of catching a live bludger propelled by an opponent. - a.
+In this scenario, the beater must drop one of the two bludgers immediately to avoid penalty. - C. Players may kick any ball, other than the snitch, that they may legally possess. - D. Players may not use a ball associated with their position to mimic the actions of a ball of a different position. - E. Players may not use a ball of their position to intentionally interact with the snitch runner.

-- Penalty: blue card-illegally using a ball of one's own position - Penalty: yellow card-using a ball to intentionally interact with the snitch runner
+Penalty: blue card-illegally using a ball of one's own position

+Penalty: yellow card-using a ball to intentionally interact with the snitch runner